WISDEM/WOMBAT/README.md

 > **Note**
 > You may want to change the "execute_notebooks" parameter in the `docs/_config.yaml`
-> file to "off" unless you're updating the coded examples or they will be run every time
+> file to "off" unless you're updating the coded examples, or they will be run every
-> you build the site.
+> time you build the site.

 ```console
 jupyter-book build docs